Skip to content

 Overview

-When a task arrives, the desktop app runs your agent's configured command, pipes the task as JSON to stdin, and reads the response from stdout.
+When a task arrives, the daemon runs your agent's configured command, pipes the task as JSON to stdin, and reads the response from stdout.
 Your command can be anything: a Bash script, a Node process, a Python program, or an AI coding tool.

 Two environment variables are set before your command runs: WAKEUP_TASK_ID contains the unique task identifier, and WAKEUP_CONTEXT_ID contains the conversation thread ID.
 These are provided as a convenience for tools that cannot read stdin.